A job interview at any age is an intimidating experience. When you’re older and out of practice, it feels like the stakes are even higher.

 A wise teacher used to tell me to be 100% engaged and enthusiastic about what I was doing, but to be 100% detached from the outcome.
 Win or lose, as important and maybe even life-saving as getting this gig may be, it is ultimately out of your control.
 You can only be the best person you can be.
 The only way you’re going to get this job is if you don’t hold back on revealing that great person.
 That doesn’t mean you sell too hard or tell interviewers repeatedly why you’re the exact right person for the job.
 It just means that you’re you.
 If you’re having a hard time finding your confidence and your equanimity, think back to a time in your life when things were really humming on all cylinders.
 Remember that feeling and bring it with you to the job interview.

 Show What You Stand For

 Today, experience, sad to say, is not as valued as it once was.
 In a world that’s changing so fast, with businesses and industries getting disrupted out of existence, experience may not help you overcome a completely out-of-left-field challenge.
 You have to be curious, adaptable, resourceful and persistent.
 In short, you need to be driven by values and qualities of character.
 This is what a recruiter will be looking for.
-As an older worker, if you can be quietly inspiring, downplaying your own accomplishments while praising your colleagues, and talking about your life and work experience as a gift rather than as a badge, you may just win them over.
+As an older worker, to win them over, your goal is to be quietly inspiring.
+Downplay your own accomplishments while praising your colleagues.
+Talk about your life and work experience as a gift rather than as a badge.

 Don’t Let “Hiring Mom And Dad” Perceptions Define You